Online Shop FAQ

-- They can impart flavours from the previous spirit housed in the barrel.
+2. They can impart flavours from the previous spirit housed in the barrel.
 Red wine barrels impart tannic, tart flavours, Cognac barrels impart boozy whiskey-like flavours, etc. But of course, 'old use' oak barrels have been emptied and filled enough times that they no longer impart flavours of their former spirit.

-- The porous nature of the wood can house (good/desirable) bacteria and wild yeast, allowing for long-term souring and the creation of delicate esters.
+3. The porous nature of the wood can house (good/desirable) bacteria and wild yeast, allowing for long-term souring and the creation of delicate esters.
 In essence, the wood is a perfect environment for the wild bugs.
 This case specifically explains why sour or Brett-heavy beers aren't 'barrel bombs.'

 As a general rule, you don't want to cellar any of our hoppy beers, as they're meant to be enjoyed as fresh as possible (AFAP!).
 That also means that if you buy a Witchshark for a buddy of yours who lives in New York, and it takes you 8 months to reconnect with said buddy, it's highly likely that your double IPA won't put the same skip in your step as you once remember it doing.

 Hops are sensitive things, and they just don't age well.
-Beers that are great for cellaring would be any of our bottle-conditioned releases.
+Beers that are great for cellaring would be any of our bottle conditioned releases.
 These beers are carbonated naturally in the bottle (with the addition of champagne yeast and a bit of sugar for that hungry yeast to snack on), and grow more complex with age (just like us, we hope).
 You might even want to sit on a bottle of Grandma’s Boy or Motley Cru, and then try it in a vertical tasting with next year's release.
-A lot of these bottle-conditioned beers contain Brettanomyces, which continues to perform magic as it ages, adding layers of complex flavour.
+A lot of these bottle conditioned beers contain Brettanomyces, which continues to perform magic as it ages, adding layers of complex flavour.
 When it comes to temperature, the general guideline is cooler than room temp but warmer than a fridge.

 No worries, ever heard of poppin' bottles?
 Of course you have.
 Well, the principle is similar.
 These beers are conditioned in the bottle with champagne yeast (and sometimes Brett as well), and can therefore attain champagne levels of pressure.
 That's a lot going on in one 500ml bottle.
-Treat them like the delicate flowers that they are -- don't agitate them, don't store them on their side, and cool them for a good 12 hours before serving.
+Treat them like the delicate flowers that they are — don't agitate them, don't store them on their side, and cool them for a good 12 hours before serving.
 Gushing is most likely to happen if you carried the bottle home in a backpack, open it warm, or store it on its side.
 People underestimate us when we recommend 12 hours of upright refrigeration, but we’re not joking.
 Or course, if you followed all the guidelines and still have issues, get in touch and we’re happy to solve the problem.